Seasonal Depression: How to Fight the Autumn & Winter Blues

 Did you know that…

 …light influences our hormone levels?
 The light receptors in the eye contain a protein called melanopsin.
 When light hits the eye, melanopsin undergoes a chemical change that sends signals to the brain blocking the production of the sleep hormone melatonin.
 When it’s dark outside, this chemical reaction does not occur and we end up feeling tired all the time.

-What really helps with the fall blues: 6 helpful tips
+What really helps with the fall and winter blues: 6 useful tips

 1. Listen to your favorite songs

 Music improves your mood: studies have shown that music can have a positive effect on the production of the “feel-good” hormone serotonin.
 How about listening to some Jack Johnson songs?
 Just close your eyes and imagine you’re on vacation…

 2. Soak up the sunlight

 It is especially important at this time of the year to get as much sunlight as possible.
 Is it a beautiful day, but you have to work late tonight?
 Then at least eat your lunch outside.
 Go for a short walk and take some of your wonderful coworkers with you.
 You will see that the fresh air does you good.
 Plus, it will help you soak up a little extra vitamin D. However, if there isn’t much daylight at the moment, then try eating a diet high in vitamin D.